The SDLP's road trip

 With a part time co-pilot, no accelerator, the steering lock permanently on, and the vehicle going in reverse – the only thing left to try was the brake.
 She braked at the York Street Interchange.
 She did a hand-brake turn at the Mallusk incinerator.
 All she had was the brake.
 Nichola Mallon’s legacy may be the things she didn’t do – rather than the things she’d planned to do.

 2 bruising years to the day after her keynote speech - on the 5th May 2022 – the voters asked Nichola Mallon to hand back the keys.
-She lost her ministerial job, and her executive job all in an afternoon as did the people working in her constituency office.
+She lost her Ministerial job, and her Assembly job all in an afternoon as did the people working in her constituency office.
 All dumped at the side of the road and told to walk home.
 Devastating.

 Like all her predecessors, she failed to change the direction of the department.
 They all start off in the driving seat – they all end up in the boot.